Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When an arc fault jumps from one conductor to another, it has the potential to start an electrical fire in solar systems.

-The arc faults that happen in a system with high voltage DC power are more dangerous.
+The arc faults that happen in a system with DC power are typically more dangerous.
 Higher voltage leads to bigger arcs (which are kind of like sparks), which have the potential to catch fire more easily.
-Lower-voltage AC power systems don’t have this issue.
+Lower-voltage AC power systems don’t have this issue because they can automatically shutoff when an arc is detected.

 Take a look at the following video.
 AC arc faults self-extinguish before they cause a fire.